qutech/qupulse/README.md

 The data acquisition backend for AlazarTech cards needs a package that unfortunately is not open source (yet).
 If you need it or have questions contact <simon.humpohl@rwth-aachen.de>.

 ## Documentation
 You can find documentation on how to use this library on [readthedocs](https://qupulse.readthedocs.io/en/latest/) and [IPython notebooks with examples in this repo](doc/source/examples).
-You can build it locally with `python setup.py build_sphinx`.
+You can build it locally with `hatch run docs:html`.

 ### Folder Structure
 The repository primarily consists of the folders `qupulse` (toolkit core code) and `tests` (toolkit core tests).
 Additional parts of the project reside in `MATLAB` (MATLAB interface) and `doc` (configuration and source files to build documentation)